College of Arts & Science & University Studies

 Can You Be a Leader?

 (In this video Patrick Jones [Miami 1990], associate partner at Rosetta, talks about the qualities that define leadership.
-Patrick is a member of the College of Arts & Science Alumni Advisory Board.
+Patrick is chair of the College of Arts & Science Alumni Advisory Board.
 In another video on the College of Arts & Science website, he talks about the role serendipity plays in a career path.)

 "The intangible quality that you have an opportunity (and it's really self-directed) to add to 'The Great Book' in academic knowledge that you have here at Miami is really your leadership development, your propensity to want to solve a problem, to be persuasive with others in shaping a direction or collecting data or providing insight to a problem.
 And leadership really is that intangible that if I've got 10 resumes and I'm looking at comparable talents and comparable schools, one of the things that becomes a differentiator is who do I feel can be a leader in my environment?